OpenMORDM/OpenMORDM/OpenMORDM/README.md

 It includes support for loading optimization output files (from [Borg](http://www.borgmoea.org/) or the [MOEA Framework](http://www.moeaframework.org/)), visualizing the data sets using various 2D and 3D plots, performing scenario discovery and tradeoff analysis, and computing uncertainty/robustness metrics.
+OpenMORDM also includes a web-based data exploration and visualization toolkit that can be launched through the `runVisDemo` or `explore` commands.

+### Note on Custom Packages ###
-Note: This software requires a custom version of RGL and ShinyRGL.
+This software requires a custom version of RGL and ShinyRGL.
 Other software that uses RGL or ShinyRGL should be compatible, but if problems arise, you can always reinstall the original versions from CRAN.